shimpact003/Grasscutters-on-android/README.md

 2. Open F-droid and search for "Termux" and install the app
 3. Open Termux
 4. When you first open the application it may ask you for notifications permission (android 13 and up).
 You can safely allow it.
-7. Copy the command bellow and paste it onto the terminal by long pressing and clicking paste (This will take a while be patient)
+7. Copy the command below and paste it onto the terminal by long pressing and clicking paste (This will take a while be patient)
 ```sh
 pkg install git -y && git clone https://github.com/shimpact003/Grasscutters-on-android/ && cd Grasscutters-on-android && . install.sh
 ```